-Our results provide important insight into the knowledge and comfort level of Canadian urology trainees toward biostatistics, identifying important gaps in knowledge.
-The majority of current trainees did not believe they have sufficient training in biostatistics.
+Our results provide important insight into the knowledge and comfort level of Canadian urology trainees toward biostatistics, identifying important gaps.
+Most current trainees do not believe they have sufficient training in biostatistics.
 Knowledge of some basic statistical concepts, including the identification of variables and interpretation of odds ratios, was lower than expected.
 Knowledge did not significantly improve with level of training.
-As Canadian postgraduate urology education shifts toward the CBD framework and an exponentially amount of medical literature becomes available, our results highlight the need for structured training in biostatistics within this new teaching model.
+As Canadian postgraduate urology education shifts toward the CBD framework and an exponential amount of medical literature becomes available, our results highlight the need for structured training in biostatistics within this new teaching model.